tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 * **Answer:** For the people

-* **Answer:** Data Extraction
+* **Answer:** Data extraction

-* **Answer:** Development kit
+* **Answer:** Software development kit

-Underscore to students that they are progressing in learning how to programmatically submit API calls using the Python `requests` library and SDKs is going to have real-world benefits.
+Underscore to students that their progress in learning how to programmatically submit API calls using the Python `requests` library and SDKs will wield real-world benefits.
 These skills are practical and could be employed to solve several FinTech use cases.

 * Software development requires applications to support integration with APIs.
-Cloud (e.g., Amazon Web Services), big data (e.g., Hadoop), and data science (e.g., Data Science Toolkit ) technologies all require some form of API or SDK be used to use their services, platform, and data.
+Cloud (e.g., Amazon Web Services), big data (e.g., Hadoop), and data science (e.g., Data Science Toolkit) technologies all require some form of API or SDK be used to utilize their services, platform, and data.

-  * For example, to write a machine-learning algorithm that gets data from the Amazon cloud, an AWS SDK will be needed.
+  * For example, to write a machine-learning algorithm that gets data from the Amazon cloud, an AWS SDK is needed.

   * To process social media data in real-time, a streaming service API will be needed. (e.g., Kafka-Python).

 Highlight that students have shown themselves to be cutting edge by working with technologies like Plaid, which are disrupting the FinTech data world.

-* To be cutting edge, a developer has to keep up with emerging technologies.
+* To be cutting edge, a developer must keep up with emerging technologies.

 * This requires developers to be able to write code that connects and integrates multiple APIs and SDKs to create unique interactions.

 Reinforce to students that this is exactly what they did today in class.
-With the skills they've learned today, they'll be able to keep up with emerging technologies.
+With the skills they've learned, they'll be able to keep up with emerging technologies.

 Communicate to students that the applications they've completed today should be discussed during interviews and added to their resumes.